MultiKDE.jl [link]

-A lazy-evaluated multivariate kernel density estimation library for Julia.
+A lazily evaluated multivariate kernel density estimation library for Julia.

 Kernel Density Estimation

-Kernel density estimation, as known as KDE, is a classic algorithm belonging to Nonparametric statistics.
-The objective of KDE is to estimate a distribution given some observations without a closed-form assumption.
-Kernel function is required for KDE, a kernel function is essentially a probabilistic mass function, but in this scenario used for estimating an unknown distribution.
-In most cases, it’ll be good if kernel function have two properties:
+Kernel density estimation, also known as KDE, is a classic algorithm in nonparametric statistics.
+The objective of KDE is to estimate a distribution from observations without assuming a closed-form distribution.
+A kernel function is required for KDE.
+It is essentially a probabilistic mass function, but in this setting it is used to estimate an unknown distribution.
+In most cases, it is desirable for a kernel function to have two properties:

-2. Symmetry: \(K(u) = -K(u)\), which means as a kernel, the influence of one point better be symmetric for surrounding points.
+- Symmetry: \(K(u) = K(-u)\), which means the influence of one point should be symmetric around the surrounding points.

 Implementation

-Although there are several nice KDE implementations in Julia, like KernelDensity.jl and KernelDensityEstimate.jl.
-I feel is it necessary to have another implementation during I tried to implement BOHB.
-Because although very remarkable, they don’t support several needed features very well:
+Although there are several nice KDE implementations in Julia, such as KernelDensity.jl and KernelDensityEstimate.jl, I felt it was still necessary to have another implementation when I tried to implement BOHB.
+Although these libraries are remarkable, they do not support several features I needed very well:

-1. Lazy Evaluation: We don’t want to evaluate the whole density when initialize it.
-Instead, when initialize, we want to just keep the data on file without any calculation, then evaluate \(\widehat{P}(X=\hat{x})\) on a specific \(\hat{x}\) only when we need it.
+- Lazy Evaluation: We do not want to evaluate the whole density when initializing it.
+Instead, we just keep the data without any calculation, and evaluate \(\widehat{P}(X=\hat{x})\) at a specific \(\hat{x}\) only when we need it.
 This is because in BOHB, the observations can change frequently as the algorithm evolves.
-An entire evaluation should be unnecessary and time-wasting.
+A full evaluation would be unnecessary and wasteful.

-2. Multidimension: BOHB is a hyperparameter optimization algorithm that using Tree Parzen Estimator.
-When sampling hyperparameters, it splits the already evaluated hyperparameters half-and-half with respect to their performance.
-Then we fit two KDEs over them: KDE-good, which uses better performance half and KDE-bad, which uses worser performance half.
-Note that all the observations are combination of hyperparameters so we need to treat the KDE as a multi-dimensional function.
-Here we use product kernel refers to the implementation of statsmodels.
-The original paper of BOHB mentioned they used this library.
+- Multidimension: BOHB is a hyperparameter optimization algorithm that uses the Tree Parzen Estimator.
+When sampling hyperparameters, it splits the previously evaluated hyperparameters into two halves with respect to their performance.
+We then fit two KDEs over them: KDE-good, which uses the better-performing half, and KDE-bad, which uses the worse-performing half.
+Note that all observations are combinations of hyperparameters, so we need to treat the KDE as a multi-dimensional function.
+Here we use the product kernel, following the implementation in statsmodels.
+The original BOHB paper mentions using this library.

-3. Ordered and Unordered Categorical Random Variable: For hyperparameter optimization, sometimes the input space can be categorical (like number of threads to use, number of layers in model) or unordered categorical (like choose which optimization method).
-We need to support KDE of this kind of vairiables.
-Specifically, statsmodels uses two kernel functions that specialized for them, names them using last name of authors as Wang-Ryzin and Aitchson-Aitken.
+- Ordered and Unordered Categorical Random Variable: For hyperparameter optimization, the input space can sometimes be categorical (such as the number of threads to use or the number of layers in a model) or unordered categorical (such as the choice of optimization method).
+We need to support KDE for these kinds of variables.
+Specifically, statsmodels uses two kernel functions specialized for them, named after the authors: Wang-Ryzin and Aitchison-Aitken.

-Demo 1: KDE visualization over 50 random observations from \( \mathcal{N}(0, 1) \) using gaussian kernel, with difference bandwidths.
-A smaller \(h\) makes the curve fluctuated and more sensitive to observations, and vice versa.
+Demo 1: KDE visualization over 50 random observations from \( \mathcal{N}(0, 1) \) using a gaussian kernel, with different bandwidths.
+A smaller \(h\) makes the curve more fluctuating and more sensitive to observations, and vice versa.

 Demo 2: Same setting as above, but 2-dimensional version with \( \mathcal N(\begin{bmatrix} 0\\0 \end{bmatrix}, \mathrm{diag}(2)) \).